 Covid and fertility

-It is well known that the arrival of the Covid 19 virus in our country has been fatal in many aspects besides health.
+It is well known that the arrival of the Covid 19 virus in our country has been fatal in many aspects in addition to health.
 Governments and other regulatory bodies have been decreeing containment measures progressively and adapted to the severity of each moment.
-These changes have always been with the idea of safeguarding, as far as possible, the safety of citizens.
+These changes have always been with the idea of safeguarding, to the extent possible, the safety of citizens.

-Thus, against the clock, scientific experts, managers and communicators have had to go hand in hand to provide the most agile possible response to the public on what they should or should not do and how to do it.
+Thus, against the clock, scientific experts, managers and communicators have had to go hand in hand to provide the most agile response possible to citizens about what they should or should not do and how to do it.

-And it is also known that the Covid virus (SARS-CoV-2) it has especially paralyzed the hotel industry, the restoration or tourism among many other sectors, but other sectors, such as assisted reproduction, have not been an exception.
+And it is also known that the Covid virus (SARS-CoV-2) It has especially paralyzed the hospitality, restaurant and tourism industries, among many other sectors, but other sectors, such as assisted reproduction, have not been an exception.

 The measures adopted have had multiple implications for infertile couples: from delays in urgent treatments, to the paralysis of ongoing processes or unequal access to cross-border care within Europe.